California Supreme Court Rules Teens Under 16 Can’t Be Tried as Adults

 “Nothing in Proposition 57 appears to forbid the Legislature from making a judgment that public safety can be better protected by keeping the subset of particularly young, 14- and 15-year-old offenders in the juvenile system where they are more likely to receive appropriate education and emotional and psychological treatment, and less likely to reoffend after their release.”

-Multiple appellate courts have been split on the constitutionality of SB 1391, with some finding that the amendment conflicts with Proposition 57 by nullifying a judge’s ability to decide if a juvenile can be tried in criminal court.
+Multiple appellate courts have been split on the constitutionality of SB 1391, but only the Second Appellate Court found that the amendment conflicts with Proposition 57 by nullifying a judge’s ability to decide if a juvenile can be tried in criminal court.

 The California Supreme Court’s decision on Thursday reverberated across the legal landscape.
 The non-profit Criminal Justice Legal Foundation, which argued in an amicus brief that SB 1391 is unconstitutional, said the intent of Proposition 57 was to leave the decision to try a minor as an adult up to a judge.